Wissam Ben Yedder: Monaco

 In 2022–23, Ben Yedder did not score until his sixth match, concluding a 3–0 win at Reims on 18 September 2022; he followed this with a hat-trick in a 4–1 home win over Nantes on 2 October.
 The following 15 January, he added another treble in the first half of a 7–1 victory over visitors Ajaccio; the result made Monaco the only team apart from PSG to have two players with 10 goals or more for the season, namely himself and Breel Embolo.
+On 11 February, he scored twice in a 3–1 home win over leaders PSG, ending the season with 19 goals, joint seventh best in the league.